bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

-# Using a 3rd-Party Shipping Provider
+# Using a Third-Party Shipping Provider

-Shipping provider apps (also known as carriers) allow merchants and shoppers to have real-time shipping quotes.
+Shipping provider apps (also known as carriers) allow merchants and shoppers to obtain **real-time** shipping quotes.
 Once a merchant installs a shipping provider app on their store, API users can connect the carrier.
-An API user can then enable the carrier for specific shipping zones.
+API users can then enable the carrier for specific shipping zones.
 This makes the real-time shipping method available to shoppers for those zones during checkout.

-This article is a guide for API users on how to manage carrier connections on a store and enable/disable real-time shipping methods from these carriers.
+This article is a guide for API users on how to manage carrier connections and real-time shipping methods from these carriers.
 Managing shipping zones is out of the scope for this article because BigCommerce's shipping zone endpoints are not specific to third-party shipping providers.

 ## Prerequisites
 - Merchant has installed the shipping provider app